glyphr-studio/Glyphr-Studio-2/src/README.md

 # Welcome to teh code...

+## Getting started
+We have adopted Vite for all the things.
+After you clone the `Glyphr-Studio-2` repository and navigate to that directory, just do a `npm install --include-dev` to get up to date, then using the `npm run dev` command will start the Vite dev server. `npm run test` will run Vitest, although features may be developed before their tests are.

+## Codebase organization
-There are two main areas of code in Glyphr Studio v2 - divided out into folders.
+There are two main areas of code in Glyphr Studio v2 - each with an associated set of directories.
 Those two main areas are:

-- **Project Data** - this is the hierarchy of data, from x/y points all the way up to paths, glyphs, and metadata.
+- **Project Data** - this is the hierarchy of font data, from x/y points all the way up to paths, glyphs, and metadata.
 This is the 'theoretical' type data that can be exported to various formats, saved to a project file, drawn to screens, manipulated